MCUdude/MajorCore/README.md

 # MajorCore
-An Arduino core for large, 8051 pin compatible, breadboard friendly AVRs, all running [Optiboot 6](https://github.com/Optiboot/optiboot).
+An Arduino core for large, 8051 pin compatible, breadboard friendly AVRs, all running a [custom version of Optiboot](https://github.com/Optiboot/optiboot).
 Major libraries such as SD, Servo, and SPI are modified to work with this core.
 Still, a large amount of third-party libraries often works without any modifications.
 <br/> <br/>
 This core requires at least Arduino IDE v1.6, where v1.6.11+ is recommended.
 <br/> <br/>
-If you're into "pure" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
+If you're into "generic" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
 Make sure to test the [example files](https://github.com/MCUdude/MajorCore/tree/master/avr/libraries/AVR_examples/examples) (File > Examples > AVR C code examples).
 <br/> <br/>